Is Your Grandchild Going Away to Private School?

 facebook like button by Sean MacEntee, on Flickr Creative Commons Attribution 2.0 Generic License by Sean MacEntee

-If you are not familiar with Facebook and its privacy issues, get one of your tech savvy friends to show you how to protect yourself from the unscrupulous people who lurk on the Internet.
+If you are unfamiliar with Facebook and its privacy issues, get one of your tech-savvy friends to show you how to protect yourself from the unscrupulous people who lurk on the Internet.

 Twitter

 Are you ready for more social media?
 The kids love Twitter.
-Many of them actually prefer it to Facebook.
-He will probably use Twitter more than you will.
-The point is that you will be able to stay in touch by following his Tweets.
+Many of them prefer it to Facebook.
+He will probably use TikTok more than you will.
+The point is that you can stay in touch by following his posts.

-With all social media I recommend that you observe certain rules of the road or netiquette if you will.
+With all social media, I recommend observing certain rules of the road or netiquette.

 1. Don't post comments on every one of your grandchild's Facebook posts.
 Use common sense.
-You really don't want to embarrass him.
-I find that a 'Like' is often the appropriate response to a post.
+You don't want to embarrass him.
+A 'Like' is often the appropriate response to a post.
 Of course, if your grandchild is posting about some accomplishment or achievement, gush away.
 That's what we grandparents do best.
-If you prefer, you can always post a laudatory post on your own Facebook page.
-That way only your friends will see it.
+If you prefer, you can always post a laudatory post on your Facebook page.
+That way, only your friends will see it.
 Not his.
-Another way of accomplishing pretty much the same thing is to Share his original post on your Timeline.
+Another way to accomplish this is to share his original post on your timeline.
 Experiment and see what works best for you.
 The important thing is not to embarrass him with silly comments on his Facebook page.

-2. Don't post or share jokes unless they are absolutely sweet and harmless.
-The kind of jokes a 3rd grader would appreciate.
+2. Don't post or share jokes unless they are absolutely sweet and harmless—the kind of jokes a third grader would appreciate.

-3. Configure your Facebook settings so that they are as private as possible.
-I personally do not care to know where my Facebook friends are or have been unless, of course, they specifically post something about where they have been.
+3. Configure your Facebook settings to be as private as possible.
+I personally do not care where my Facebook friends are or have been unless, of course, they specifically post about where they have been.
 Not sure how to configure your Facebook privacy settings?
 Your grandchild can show you what to do.

 Skype and Facetime

-Skype is a great way for you to visit with your grandchild.
-This free video call service has been around since 2003.
-The software is freely available and easy to install.
-Just be careful to configure it so that you don't reveal any personal information you don't want to reveal.
-Skype is the perfect tool for long leisurely chats.
-The video is usually pretty clear allowing you the joy of seeing your beloved grandchild.
+Zoom and Google Meet are excellent ways to visit with your grandchild.
+The apps are free and easy to install.
+Just be careful to configure it so hat you don't reveal any personal information you don't want to reveal.
+WhatsApp and Viber are the perfect tool for long, leisurely chats.
+The video is usually pretty clear, allowing you to experience the joy of seeing your beloved grandchild.

 Grandparents sharing piano practice via by woodleywonderworks, on Flickr Creative Commons Attribution 2.0 Generic License by woodleywonderworks

 If you and your grandchildren have iPhones and/or iPads, Facetime works effortlessly.
-It's really fun to receive an unexpected call from your grandchildren when all he needs is a hug and an "I love you!"
-Video communications are easy to use whenever and wherever you want to use them.
+It's really fun to receive an unexpected call from your grandchildren when all they need is a hug and an "I love you!"
+Video communications are easy to use whenever and wherever you want.

 Gifts